This post may contain affiliate links. Please see my disclosure policy for details.

 John Foster often travelled overseas to trade with the Hanseatic League, which is now known as Germany.

 He would often meet with the Hansa in Cologne and so he would have almost certainly seen the Shrine of the Three Kings in Cologne Cathedral.

 This visit inspired him to create his own chapel on the site of the Almshouses for use of the residents.
 He named it The Chapel of the Three Kings of Cologne.
 John Foster would have been responsible for assigning a priest.

-Although little is known of what’s inside as it’s always been a private building, there is a stained glass window which shows the Nativity of Jesus that can be seen from the Christmas Steps nearby.
+Although little is known of what’s inside as it’s always been a private building, there is a stained glass window that shows the Nativity of Jesus that can be seen from the Christmas Steps nearby.

 Many people believe this is where the steps get their curious name!

 Of course, the building we see now is a far cry from the one that John Foster created.

 It was owned by the Bristol Corporation until 1835 when it was taken over by Bristol Municipal Charities.
 They ordered huge renovation works to be carried out on the building and chapel in the late 19th century.

 An architect of Foster and Wood, coincidentally called John Foster, was inspired by the Hotel Dieu in Beaune in Burgundy.